 Mobile virtual network operators (MVNOs) pay wholesale rates to network operators and resell service to consumers.
 While MVNOs and flanker brands often have similar business models and cater to similar customers, only flanker brands are owned by network operators.

 In practice, people regularly refer to flanker brands as MVNOs.
 Occasionally, I run into debates about whether this terminology is accurate.
-I’m content not taking a firm position.
-Not every category has well-defined boundaries.
+I’m content not taking a position.
+Categories don’t always have well-defined boundaries.

 Flanker brands by network